 According to the Institute of Traffic Engineers (ITE), Trip Generation, 9th Edition, 2012, manufacturing uses, defined as primarily converting raw materials or parts into finished products that may include office and warehousing, are expected to generate 3.82 daily vehicle trips per 1,000 sq. ft. of gross floor area.
 By comparison, warehousing uses, defined as primarily the storage of materials that may include office and maintenance areas, are expected to generate 3.56 daily vehicle trips per 1,000 sq. ft. of gross floor area.
-Based on the proposed 15,257 sq. ft. of floor area, approximately 54 to 58 total daily vehicle trips would be generated based on warehousing or manufacturing trip generation rates, respectively.
+Light Industrial uses, defined as a free-standing single business, are expected to generate 6.97 daily vehicle trips per 1,000 sq. ft. of floor area.
+Based on the proposed 54,915 sq. ft. of floor area, approximately 210 to 383 total daily vehicle trips would be generated based on manufacturing or light industrial trip generation rates, respectively.
 However, ITE also includes trip generation rates based on the number of employees for the uses identified above.
-Manufacturing and warehousing uses are expected to generate 2.13 and 3.89 trips per employee, respectively.
-Based on the anticipated 11 to 24 full and part time employees, total daily vehicle trips would range between 23 and 51 based on manufacturing trip generation rates or between 43 and 93 daily trips based on warehouse trip generation rates.
+Manufacturing and light industrial uses are expected to generate 2.13 and 3.02 trips per employee, respectively.
+Based on the proposed 30 full and part time employees, approximately 64 to 91 total daily vehicle trips would be generated based on manufacturing or light industrial trip generation rates, respectively.
 The expected total vehicle trips per day is significantly below BAAQMD's recommended threshold of 2,000 vehicle trips/day for purposes of performing a detailed air quality analysis.

 There are no projected or existing air quality violations in this area to which this project would contribute.
 Nor would it result in any violations of any applicable air quality standards.
 The proposed project would not conflict with or obstruct the implementation of any applicable air quality plan.
-Light industrial, manufacturing (bakery) and ancillary office uses, as proposed, are not producers of air pollution in volumes substantial enough to result in an air quality plan conflict.
+Light industrial, warehousing/distribution, manufacturing and ancillary office uses, as proposed, are not producers of air pollution in volumes substantial enough to result in an air quality plan conflict.
 Over the long term, emissions resulting from the proposed project would consist primarily of mobile sources, including employee vehicles and shuttle vans traveling to and from the site and deliveries.